caltty/personal/README.md

   - [ ] Windows AD Server

   - [ ] Apache Directory Server
+    - [x] Start TLS
-    - [X] By default, Apache Directory will create self-signed certficate
+    - [x] By default, Apache Directory will create self-signed certficate
     -   For TLS support, just go to Cofiguration/LDAPS Server/Advanced -> Enable TLS would be okay
       - No need to change port
     - [ ] TLS details